 8. Installing the Custom Wine Cellar Door

 The custom wine cellar door should be an exterior grade door, sealed on three sides with weather-stripping.
 The bottom of the door should have a threshold and a door sweep.

-Interior grade doors are not recommended for custom wine cellars, because they will affect the temperature and humidity inside.
-A wine cellar’s temperature should be maintained within 55 to 58 degrees Fahrenheit, and the humidity within 55% to 75%.
+Interior grade doors are not recommended for refrigerated wine cellars, because they will affect the temperature and humidity inside.
+A refrigerated wine cellar’s temperature should be maintained within 55 to 58 degrees Fahrenheit, and the humidity within 55% to 75%.
 Only an exterior grade door can provide an effective barrier between the wine cellar room and the outside.

 9. Installing Effective Custom Wine Cellar Lighting